Rising Environmental Leaders Program (RELP)

 The Stanford Woods Institute is working to develop the next generation of environmental leaders through its Rising Environmental Leaders Program (RELP).

-This year-round program, initiated in 2011, helps graduate students and postdoctoral scholars hone their leadership and communications skills to maximize the impact of their research.
+This two-quarter program, initiated in 2011, helps graduate students and postdoctoral scholars hone their communication skills and delve into the policy sphere to maximize the public impact of their research.
 Participants also are extended professional development and networking opportunities including introductions to global leaders from government, NGOs, think tanks and business to:

 D.C.
 Boot Camp